SeaseLtd/rated-ranking-evaluator/README.md

 The Rated Ranking Evaluator (RRE) is a search quality evaluation tool which, as the name suggests, evaluates the quality of results coming from a search infrastructure.

+For a detailed description of the project, please visit

+* The project Wiki, located at https://github.com/SeaseLtd/rated-ranking-evaluator/wiki
+* Our talk about RRE at the Solr / Lucene London meetup: https://www.slideshare.net/AndreaGazzarini/search-quality-evaluation-a-developer-perspective

 The currently supported search platforms are at the moment Apache Solr and Elasticsearch (see the documentation for supported versions).

 RRE is a multi-module project which consists of: